surbhiraj786/GUI_Fake-Detection/README.md

 <h4> Directory</h4>
-The folder containing all files is available at the link:- https://drive.google.com/file/d/1rHRgjLxT1qaSYwxab3MNaj6Uiy2kGVXQ/view?usp=sharing
+Due to limitation of file size upload on github(Static and template folder of web application is not available here), the entire code of FDT tool is uploaded on this google drive link:- https://drive.google.com/file/d/1rHRgjLxT1qaSYwxab3MNaj6Uiy2kGVXQ/view?usp=sharing

 <h4> Technical Aspect </h4>
 This tool is mainly divided into 3 tasks: